 All students are assigned to a homeroom teacher, who also serves as a mentor.
-This relationship is for the students, and for the parents.
-Homeroom teachers are the “go to” contact on campus for each student, the home base, and point person for the family.
+This relationship is for the students and for the parents.
+Homeroom teachers are the go-to contact on campus for each student and the home base or point person for the family.
 In addition to distributing important materials via the Windermere Preparatory School communication folder, homeroom teachers also update students with announcements and dates for their calendars.
-Finally, homeroom teachers meet with their students regularly, serving as mentors and coaches, guiding students through their Middle School years.
+Finally, homeroom teachers meet with their students regularly, serving as mentors and coaches, guiding students through their middle school years.

-We welcome parent involvement, as it is the trio of student, parent, and faculty that equates a positive learning experience.
-We schedule three parent conferences for all families: one in the fall as a pre-assessment, goal-setting meeting, the second at the start of the second semester, to review the e-portfolio, and the final in the spring to reflect on progress, summer assignments, and next year’s plans.
+We welcome parent involvement as an important part of the trio of student, parent, and faculty that leads to positive learning.
+We schedule three parent conferences for all families: one in the fall as a pre-assessment and goal-setting meeting; the second at the start of the second semester to review the e-portfolio; and the final in the spring to reflect on progress, summer assignments, and next year’s plans.